celoyd/potato/docs/quickstart.md

 convert-im6.q16: Unknown field with tag 42113 (0xa481) encountered. `TIFFReadDirectory' @ warning/tiff.c/TIFFWarnings/905.
 ```

-These are safely ignored; we get the image we should:
+These are safely ignored, and we get the image we should:

 ![Wakulima market, looking under-contrasty](images/Wakulima/Wakulima-market.jpeg)